houstonaj/PCF_image_processing/README.md

 cell_type_classification.groovy: Established single-classifier thresholds for cell type assignments based on marker positivity for a given input region.

-PCF_cell_type_analysis.Rmd: All associated packages and scripts to use the assigned cell types and coordinates to perform distance calculations in R.
+PCF_cell_type_analysis.R: The associated packages and script to use the assigned cell types and coordinates to perform distance calculations and plots in R.

 ## Usage
 1. Open QuPath and load in QPTIFF images.